Congenital cardiovascular anomalies

 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

 Congenital cardiovascular anomalies are relatively common, with an incidence of up to 1% if small muscular ventricular septal defects (VSDs) are included.
 As a group, there is a much greater frequency in syndromic infants and in those that are stillborn.

-In a large study in the UK, it was found that congenital heart disease was present in almost 1 in 100 live births (~80 per 10,000 births) 7.
+In a large study in the UK, it was found that congenital heart anomalies were present in almost 1 in 100 live births (~80 in 10,000 births) 7.